2013 La Sophia

 La Sophia is akin to the great examples of Cabernet Sauvignon from the coastal areas of Tuscany: Maremma and Bolgheri.
-Our inspiration is certainly the legendary “Sassicaia”.
-Similarly La Sophia draws comparison to famed cabernets from Washington State’s Red Hills and Walla Walla rather than the plusher and fatter examples from Napa Valley.
+Similarly, La Sophia draws comparison to great Cabernets from Washington State rather than the plusher and fatter examples from Napa Valley.

-2012 La Sophia presents a great nose of cassis, macerated cherries mingling with cigar box, forest floor, cedar, grilled capsicum and sweet spicy tobacco.
+2013 La Sophia is a force to be reckoned with.
+It presents an opulent nose of black currant and cassis mingling with cigar box, forest floor, cedar, grilled anaheim peppers and sweet spicy tobacco (captain black’s gold).
 On the palate there is great weight, firm but plush tannins with balanced natural acidity.
-A wine best kept in the cellar for many years to come.
+Decant for an extended time if drinking now, or keep your hands off and let this jewel of a Cabernet slumber in the cellar for at least a few years.

 Please note prices do not include applicable taxes or bottle deposit (PST 10% and GST 5%)